-If you received benefits under the Violence Against Women Act (VAWA), you are not required to disclose the confidential address of a shelter or safe house.
-If you are residing in a shelter or safe house at the time of filing this application, you may provide a "safe address" where you are able to receive mail.
-Do not provide a Post Office (PO) Box number unless that is your only address.
+If you are a victim of domestic violence, you are not required to disclose the confidential address of a shelter or safe house.
+If you are residing in a shelter or safe house at the time of filing this application or you do not feel safe providing your current address, you may provide a "safe address" where you are able to receive mail.
+Do not provide a Post Office Box number unless that is your only address.
 If you are not currently residing in a shelter or safe house, but have resided in a shelter or safe house for part of the reporting period, you may provide just the name of the city and state of residence for the shelter or safe house.
 Further clarification, if needed, will occur at the interview.